LucyDimitrova/projects-api/README.md

 $ npm run start:dev
 ```

-## Test the API
+## Swagger

 The API comes with Swagger/OpenAPI integration.
-After running the app, go to http://localhost:3000/api to test the API endpoints.
+After running the app, go to http://localhost:3000/api to manually test the API endpoints.

 ## Test